cpcloudnl/dane-smtp/README.md

-# DANE TLS: DNS-Based Authentication of Named Entities
+# DANE TLS: DNS-Based Authentication

-Use DANE to secure SMTP connections between MTAs.
+Use DANE to verify secure SMTP connections between MTAs (to mitigate an MITM-attack).

 [RFC6698](https://datatracker.ietf.org/doc/html/rfc6698)
 / [RFC7671](https://datatracker.ietf.org/doc/html/rfc7671)
 / [RFC7672](https://datatracker.ietf.org/doc/html/rfc7672)

-DANE validates a secure connection.
-A secure connection to a mail server sends a certificate.
+DANE initiates a TLS connection.
+By opening that secure connection, the sending server receives a certificate.
-DANE verifies that certificate by searching for a match in the DNS records.
-The TLSA-records are a set of records.
-One of the records must match the sent certificate in order to succeed.
+DANE verifies that certificate by searching for a match in the set of TLSA-records in the DNS.
+One of those records must match the sent certificate in order to succeed.

-The domain found in the DNS MX-record is used to connect with STARTTLS on TCP port 25.
+The domain found in the MX-record is used to connect with STARTTLS on TCP port 25.

 ## TLSA Resource Record

 With a TLSA record in your DNS; A sending server can verify the certificate that it receives.
-<br> The record consists of the following fields:
+<br> The record consists of the following 4 fields:

-### Certificate Usage
+### 1. Certificate Usage
 * ~~```PKIX-TA(0)```~~
 * ~~```PKIX-EE(1)```~~
-* ```DANE-TA(2)``` Intermediate Certificate (when you are an email [SaaS-provider](#use-dane-ta-if-you-are-a-saas-provider))
+* ```DANE-TA(2)``` Intermediate Certificate
-* ```DANE-EE(3)``` End Entity Certificate (also called host or server certificate)
+* ```DANE-EE(3)``` End Entity Certificate

 > Do [NOT](https://datatracker.ietf.org/doc/html/rfc7672#section-3.1.3) use PKIX-TA(0) and PKIX-EE(1).

-### Selector
+### 2. Selector
 * ```Cert(0)``` Full Certificate
 * ```SPKI(1)``` Subject Public Key Info